The following terms are the commonly used in <cfhtmltopdf> (WebKit):

 Extract the downloaded zip file to the/usr/share/fonts directory.

 <cfhtmltopdf> creates high quality PDF output from a text block containing CFML and HTML using the PDF Service Manager.

 The WebKit implementation for <cfhtmltopdf> is referred as PDFG (acronym of PDF Generator) which is shipped as part of the Jetty installer.
-The component running
+The component running inside the

 The WebKit implementation for <cfhtmltopdf>: